Simply Business homepage

 Does Wisconsin Require a Contractor License?

 Much like your driving license, a business license holds everyone to the same standards of experience and knowledge.
 You wouldn’t send someone who's never picked up a hammer to take on a major building project, would you?
-The state of Washington certainly doesn’t want to, so there are experience and exam requirements in place.
+The state of Wisconsin certainly doesn’t want to, either, so there are experience and exam requirements in place.

 Applying for a WI Contractor’s License?